 Mutations inside the gene

-Mutations (Misspellings) of the SATB2 gene have been reported in a several patients making this the second most frequent cause of SAS.
+Mutations (Misspellings) of the SATB2 gene have been reported in a several patients.
+The majority of individuals with SAS have mutations .
 There are different types of mutations, also called pathogenic variants.
-Some examples from patients enrolled in Dr. Zarate’s study are provided below:
+Some examples are provided below: